viash-io/viash-actions/ns-build/README.md

 ## Usage

 This action will run `viash ns build`.
+See the reference documentation on [ns build](https://viash.io/reference/viash/ns.html) for more info on each of the arguments.

 We recommend using a Linux or MacOS runner if possible.